Do I need 800 Mbps internet? (and what is it good for?)

 For working from home

-If you are concerned about your remote work tasks straining your bandwidth capacity, consider upgrading to higher speeds, such as 1500 Mbps, or consult your ISP to discover a plan that perfectly fits your needs.
+If you are concerned about your remote work tasks straining your bandwidth capacity, consider upgrading to higher speed plans, such as Astound’s 1.5 Gbps speed plan.
+You can also consult your internet provider to help you discover a plan that perfectly fits your needs.

 For smart devices and IoT devices at home